Town Council (click topics below to display)

 Jeffrey L. Davidson, a resident of Herndon since 1986, is serving his first term as a member of the Herndon Town Council.
 He represents the town on the Inter-Jurisdictional Committee and on the Northern Virginia Transportation Authority’s Planning Coordination and Advisory Committee (NVTA-PCAC).

 Davidson has served the Herndon community as president of the Towns on the Greens HOA, as a member of the town’s Pedestrian and Bicycle Advisory and Historic Sign committees, and as a member of the Herndon Historical Society, including a term as vice president.
-He has served as a volunteer for the Herndon Festival and Friday Night Live.
-He is a 2012 graduate of the Herndon Citizen’s Police Academy.
+Davidson currently chairs the Herndon Parkway Advisory Committee.
+He has served as a volunteer for the Herndon Festival and Friday Night Live, and is a 2012 graduate of the Herndon Citizen’s Police Academy.

 In 2016, Davidson retired from the Defense Technical Information Center where he held technical, managerial, and program leadership positions over a 30-year career.
 He held a GIAC Security Leadership Certification from 2006 to 2014.